 While iPhones are focused on touchscreen interaction, as are Android devices to a slightly lesser degree, Blackberry handsets will most likely provide hardware keyboards for text input.
 This can be key to the platform’s potential for certain application categories.
 A possible issue for mobile Web applications targeted at Blackberry is that the Web browsers on the system have, in the past, been significantly less advanced than those on both iPhone and Android.
 However, recent models have addressed this issue using the latest WebKit browser.
 Native apps can be deployed through the Blackberry App World marketplace, which has, to date, not occupied as central a role for users as the app stores on iPhone and Android.
 However, the brand is focusing extensive efforts on developing this usage aspect.

 About Windows Mobile

 At the same time, Windows Mobile has also been adopted strongly by manufacturers of industrial PDAs and mobiles – portable computing device products designed for commercial rather than consumer use.
-This has seen Microsoft exploring various industrial contexts for mobile processing, with Windows Mobile 6.5 particularly successful in such environments, and hardware produced by various manufacturers including Motorola.
+This has seen Microsoft exploring various industrial contexts for mobile processing, with Windows Mobile 6.5 particularly successful in such environments and hardware produced by manufacturers, including Motorola.
 Windows Mobile is, therefore, a natural choice for many mobile workplace needs, including warehouse and delivery services.